PaddlePaddle/docs/docs/design/phi/design_en.md

 Described as follows:

 - `KernelFactory` is a global singleton data structure for managing Kernel.
-Similar to OpKernelMap of fluid, it is a two-level map.
+Similar to `OpKernelMap` of fluid, it is a two-level map.
 The first-level mapping finds the Kernel set according to the name, and the second-level mapping finds the specific Kernel according to the KernelKey.
-- `KernelKey` is similar to the original OpKernelType, but the palce and library_type fields are combined into one and called Backend, because the original LibraryType is a limited enumeration class, which is strongly related to place, the splitting increases the cost of understanding instead.
+- `KernelKey` is similar to the original `OpKernelType`, but the `palce` and `library_type` fields are combined into one and called `Backend`, because the original `LibraryType` is a limited enumeration class, which is strongly related to place, the splitting increases the cost of understanding instead.
-- `Kernel` holds more information than the original OpKernel.
+- `Kernel` holds more information than the original `OpKernel`.
 In addition to the Function during execution, it also holds information about specific parameters, namely `KernelArgsDef`.
-For input and output of Tensor class, it saves Tensor type information, Device, data Type, data layout.
-For input and output of Attribute class, it saves type information.
+For Tensor type input and output, it saves Tensor type information, Device, data Type, data layout.
+For Attribute type input and output, it saves type information.

 #### 2.3.5 Kernel Compilation and Dependencies